Growing IN Place Symposium 2012

 The 5th annual Growing in Place Symposium was presented March 16, 2012, in concert with the 9th annual Urban Design Conference, Urban Reset, held the day after, on March 17, 2012, also in downtown Raleigh.

-At the Growing in Place Symposium we heard from leading experts on urban pathways, significance of parks, urban “wildlands,” urban food production, and more.
+At the Growing in Place Symposium we heard from leading experts on urban pathways, the significance of parks, urban “wildlands,” urban food systems, and how young people and families can be engaged through playwork and cultural animation.

 Chuck Flink, FASLA, President of Greenways Inc. Greenways and Urban Trail Networks.